 How often to prune Japanese maple trees

 'For regular landscape purposes, once to twice per year is a typical frequency for pruning Japanese maples.
-If you keep up on pruning, you shouldn’t need to remove much each year,' says Pangborn.
+If you keep up on pruning, you shouldn’t need to remove much each year,' says Lindsay Pangborn.

 'It’s fine to prune once every few years instead, as this gives new branches more time to develop and may make it easier for the gardener to decide which branches to remove.'

-- 'Japanese maples are known for their picturesque form.
-When pruning, step back frequently to look at the “big picture” and be sure you’re happy with the overall shape you’re creating,' says Pangborn.
+Whether grown as a tree for a small garden, or as a large specimen, Japanese maples are known for their picturesque form.
+'When pruning, step back frequently to look at the “big picture” and be sure you’re happy with the overall shape you’re creating,' continues Lindsay.

-- ‘When it’s time to prune, start by focusing on the branches that conflict with walkways or ones that compete with the central leader,’ says Smith.
+‘Start by focusing on the branches that conflict with walkways or ones that compete with the central leader,’ says Pete Smith.
+Cut back dead or diseased branches, too, as well as ‘suckers’ (shoots that grow from the base of the tree), recommends Lindsey Hyland, the founder of Urban Organic Yield.

-- 'When pruning main branches, always use the three-cut rule to avoid unnecessary damage,' says Pangborn.
+'When pruning main branches, always use the three-cut rule to avoid unnecessary damage,' says Lindsay Pangborn.
 'First, undercut the branch close to where the final cut will be.
 Second, working on the outside of your undercut, cut through the branch to remove the bulk of the weight.
 You’ll be left with a stub, which should be removed in the third step.
 Take care not to cut into the branch collar.'

-- ‘Never cut into the branch collar, as the response cells are in this location,’ adds Mackenzie.
-‘If you cut too close or into the branch collar, recovery is slow or not at all.
+Stuart Mackenzie agrees: ‘If you cut too close or into the branch collar, recovery is slow or not at all.
 This can lead to heartwood decay and disease.’

 As editor of Period Living, Britain's best-selling period homes magazine, Melanie loves the charm of older properties.
 I live in a rural village just outside the Cotswolds in England, so am lucky to be surrounded by beautiful homes and countryside, where I enjoy exploring.
 Having worked in the industry for almost two decades, Melanie is interested in all aspects of homes and gardens.
 Her previous roles include working on Real Homes and Homebuilding & Renovating, and she has also contributed to Gardening Etc. She has an English degree and has also studied interior design.
 Melanie frequently writes for Homes & Gardens about property restoration and gardening.